daltonkdwyer/Plntry_rccar1/Readme3_RasberryPi.md

 There are four components to setting up the Pi:
     1. Downloading dependencies
-    2. Run Flask server on a local terminal
+    2. Run Flask server on a local terminal on bootup
-    3. Making Ngrok run at startup.
-The server runs locally (127.0.0.1:5000), and it will need to be exposed to a public IP address
+    3. Run Ngrok on bootup.
+The Flask server runs locally (127.0.0.1:5000), and it will need to be exposed to a public IP address
-    4. Making Chromium (the Pi's browser) autoboot and go to the right Plntry URL
+    4. Making Chromium (the Pi's browser) autoboot and go to the right Plntry URL (Sidenote: it is very unclear why you are using three different methods of autostarting a terminal on bootup)

 Firstly, hopefully you can just download the pre-existing image from the current SD card:
     1. [PLACEHOLDER]